MrBrit1/AZRAEL/README.md

 # AZRAEL
-This is a brand new info-stealer using discord API to send infomation
+This is a brand new info-stealer and snap-hack tool using discord API to send infomation

 ## Table of Contents